Tread-Stone/.github/profile/README.md

 ## Tread-Stone

-**Students @ Akron University**
+**Information Technologists**

-🙋‍♀️ A short introduction - Akron Students looking to collaborate on stuff related to our major
+A short introduction - Just trying to make the world a better place.

-Contribution guidelines - Anyone can contribute, sumbit a PR
+Contribution guidelines - Anyone can contribute, sumbit a PR.

-Useful resources - No docs yet

- Fun facts - Our team on average, consumes enough caffine to kill a man,
+Fun facts - Our team, on average, consumes enough caffine to kill a man.